just-abdullah-dev/file-organizer/README.md

 - **Subdir**: An optional argument to include files in all subdirectories.
 - **Skip**: An optional argument to skip a specific subdirectory.

+## Compatibility

+I have only tested this script on Ubuntu.
+I do not have any experience running this script on Windows or other operating systems.
+If you are using a different operating system, you may need to make adjustments to the script to ensure it works correctly.

 This script helps you maintain a clean and organized file system effortlessly.
 Enjoy using it!